lightningWhite/WeatherAndEMFSensingStation/readme.md

 to view the real-time output of the weather station, you must attach to the tmux session as root: `sudo tmux attach`.

+The EMF-390 sensor must be connected to the Raspberry Pi for the weather station to start up correctly.
+The sensor must also be in vertical mode viewing RF.
+If this is not set up like this, the Weather Station may crash and won't report the correct EMF values.
+Also, it's important that the battery is removed from the EMF-390 device.
+Some resources on the internet report that the charging circuit is not shielded.
+Since it is plugged into the Raspberry Pi, this unshielded circuit would throw off the EMF readings.

 ## Data Logging

 TODO: Fill this section out